 To ensure the teaching and learning in each Learning Area is structured to meet the needs of the students, the curriculum is sequentially developed and builds upon students' prior knowledge and skills acquired during the Middle Years.
-Teachers differentiate their pedagogy to meet the needs of all students through inclusive and best practice.
+Teachers differentiate their pedagogy through inclusive and best practice.